gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/bigbrassband-acquisition-info-faqs-gij-cloud.md

 ---

-title: BigBrassBand Acquisition Info & FAQs
+title: "BigBrassBand Acquisition Info & FAQs"
-description: Information and frequently asked questions about GitKraken's acquisition of BigBrassBand and Git Integration for Jira
+description: "Information and frequently asked questions about GitKraken's acquisition of BigBrassBand and Git Integration for Jira"
+product: "Git Integration for Jira Cloud"
+feature: "BigBrassBand Acquisition Info & FAQs"
+content_type: "faq"
+audience: "all"
+plan_required: "all"
+deployment: "Jira Cloud"
+git_host_support: []
+role_required: "all"
+version_required: "all"
+status: "GA"
+last_verified: "2026-03"
+tags: ["Git Integration for Jira Cloud", "Jira Cloud", "faq"]
 taxonomy:
     category: git-integration-for-jira-cloud
 ---
+<kbd>Last updated: March 2026</kbd>

+This FAQ explains how GitKraken's acquisition of BigBrassBand affects Git Integration for Jira Cloud customers, licenses, and solution partners.
+Use this page when you need the historical acquisition context or want to confirm whether licensing, Marketplace management, or partner relationships changed after the September 21, 2021 announcement.

+## What changed after GitKraken acquired BigBrassBand

 BigBrassBand has been acquired by [GitKraken](https://www.gitkraken.com), maker of Git collaboration tools for development teams.
 GitKraken is the world's most popular graphical user interface for Git, helping over 2.5 million developers in 75,000 companies worldwide develop code faster by making Git easier, safer, and more powerful.
 This acquisition brings together over 6 million Git users worldwide and represents an exciting move for developers and DevOps teams centered around Git.

 &nbsp;

-## Frequently Asked Questions
+## Frequently asked questions about the acquisition

 **Why is the acquisition happening?
 Why GitKraken (formerly Axosoft)?**